Pinafore/nlp-hw/tfidf_guesser/README.md

 Coding (15 points in the tfidf_guesser.py):

 1. (Optional) Store necessary data in the constructor so you can do classification later.
+1. You will need the pickle files generated from ``buzzer.py``.
+You can either reuse your ``LogisticBuzzer.featurizer.pkl`` and the ``LogisticBuzzer.model.pkl`` from the Feature Engineering Homework, or you can generate these files again using the ``qanta.guesstrain.json.gz`` file in the data directory.
 1. Modify the _train_ function so that the class stores what it needs to store to guess at what the answer is.
 1. Modify the _call_ function so that it finds the closest indicies (in terms of *cosine* similarity) to the query.